Automatic Consent Messaging

 Turn this feature on to automatically share a consent message in Meet and Zoom.

-Depending on your location, you may have a legal obligation to inform attendees that you’re recording or transcribing a call.
+Depending on your location, you may have a legal obligation to inform attendees that you’re recording or transcribing a call or meeting.

 Setting Consent Messaging up